Nyasaland Volunteer Reserve

 Some NVR members also fought in the May 1915 attack on Sphinx Hafen which destroyed the Hermann von Wissmann.
 After the start of the Anglo-Belgian Tabora Offensive in May 1916 it was decided that the NVR was too small to function as an independent unit and its personnel were detached to become KAR officers, or to function as intelligence and transport specialists in other units.
 The NVR was demobilised on 27 November 1918, having suffered 16 war-related deaths.
-Post-war the unit struggled to attract volunteers and the Nyasaland government proposed abolishing the NVR or merging it with the police force.
+Post-war the unit struggled to attract volunteers and the Nyasaland government proposed abolishing the NVR or merging it with the police.
 It is not known when the unit was disestablished, but it remained in existence as late as 1941.